 2.2 Summary of material accounting policies

-Property, plant and equipment are stated at original cost grossed up with the amount of tax / duty benefits availed, less accumulated depreciation and accumulated impairment losses, if any.
-Other Indirect expenses relating to the project activities, incurred during the project development period, net of income earned during the period till commercial operation date of the project, are recorded as indirect project expenses and disclosed as a part of Capital Work-in-Progress.
+Property, Plant and Equipment are stated at original / acquisition cost grossed up with the amount of tax / duty benefits availed, less accumulated depreciation and accumulated impairment losses, if any.
+All directly attributable costs relating to the project activities, including borrowing costs relating to qualifying assets incurred during the project development period, net of income earned during the period till commercial operation date of the project, are recorded as project expenses and disclosed as a part of Capital Work-in-Progress.
 Properties / projects in the course of construction are carried at cost, less any recognised impairment losses.
-All costs, including borrowing costs incurred up to the date the asset is ready for its intended use, is capitalised along with respective asset.
-Capital work in progress is stated at cost, net of accumulated impairment loss, if any.

 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.